leowz/fitleiOSAppGitBook/appendix.md

 ### ProfileViewController

-Press `MY PROFILE` button to present this controller.
+In `MenuViewController` , press `MY PROFILE` button to present this controller.

 **In **`viewDidAppear`